 The Chapel shall only be used for F1 uses in connection with public worship and for no other purposes within Use Class F1 whatsoever.

-These rooms and areas shall not be used for any other purpose whether or not in the same Use Class of the Schedules of the Town & Country Planning (Use Classes) Order 2005 or any subsequent Order revoking or re-enacting that Order, or whether the alternative uses permitted by virtue of Article 3 and Schedule 2 Part 3 of the Town & Country Planning (General Permitted Development) Order 1995 or any order revoking or re-enacting that Order.
+These rooms and areas shall not be used for any other purpose whether or not in the same Use Class of the Schedules of the Town & Country Planning (Use Classes) Order 2005 or any subsequent Order revoking or re-enacting that Order, or whether the alternative uses are permitted by virtue of Article 3 and Schedule 2 Part 3 of the Town & Country Planning (General Permitted Development) Order 1995 or any order revoking or re-enacting that Order.

 Reason: to ensure the availability of communal residential uses and community uses in accordance with the application proposals and policies WNP6, WNP11 of the Wye Neighbourhood Plan and COM1 of the Ashford Local Plan.